-In campaign ad, GOP Senate candidate shoots gun at actors playing Biden, Pelosi and Sen. Mark Kelly, whose wife Gabby Giffords was injured in Arizona rampage
+In campaign ad, GOP Senate candidate shoots gun at actors playing Biden, Pelosi and Sen. Mark Kelly

 The Kelly campaign did not immediately respond to requests for comment.

-The Lamon campaign is spending “multiples of six figures” on the aid, which it said will air in Tucson during the Super Bowl and in Phoenix and statewide cable and online thereafter.
+The Lamon campaign is spending “multiples of six figures” on the aid, which it said will air in Tucson during the Super Bowl and in Phoenix and statewide on cable and online thereafter.

+The ad also includes an appearance by Brandon Judd, a longtime Border Patrol agent.
+Judd has led the National Border Patrol Council since 2013, involving it more directly in electoral politics.

+In 2016, the union endorsed a presidential candidate for the first time, backing Trump and praising him as someone who “doesn’t fear the media, doesn’t embrace political correctness and doesn’t need the money.”
+Judd has also been a sought-after surrogate for Republican campaigns, appearing in ads for Texas Gov. Greg Abbott and for George P. Bush, a Texas railroad commissioner running for attorney general.